|This server will go offline in September 2018. Please migrate to our new server, Warmachine University|

 His main method of winning is assassination, with a back up plan of scenario if all else fails.
 With spells like TK and Force Hammer, Rahn can set up an assassination run like no other.
 His feat allows tons of boosted spells from him and his army of Battle Mages, Magisters, and Artificers.
 These spells hurt, and all have movement shenanigans that add to his own jank.
 Players can scalpel out a caster that was thought to be safe.
 Opening up LOS with TK or slamming a heavy over the caster, then pulling the caster in with battle mages and TK is the game winning combo that has made him feared.
 If your opponent is playing too carefully, you can also use the same tools, along with force blast to keep the zones clear for scoring.

-Rain will mostly be taken in Forges of War because it allows Battle Mages etc, who synergise with his feat.
+Rahn will mostly be taken in Forges of War because it allows Battle Mages etc, who synergise with his feat.

 Rahn shines with models that have magic attacks as they will get the most out of his feat.
 Otherwise he can provide lots of moving the enemy around that can create clear shots and charge lanes for the rest of the Retribution's arsenal.

-- battle Mages - the cornerstone of most Rahn armies, especially in Forges of War theme.
+- Battle Mages - the cornerstone of most Rahn armies, especially in Forges of War theme.
 Beside pushing around the enemy, their Force Bolt gets a good kick on Rahn's feat.

 - House Shyeel Artificer - A good 'Jack Marshal that can keep their jacks shields topped off and can provide defensive buffs to nearby models.
 He also has a solid magic attack to benefit from Rahn's feat.
 Force Wall buffs Rahn's DEF to new heights against shooting.